wearesort/sort-wearesort/_our-blog/2019-01-03-randal-writes-an-awesome-blog-post.md

 date: 2019-01-03T07:06:33.334Z
 published: true
 author: Randal Whitmore
-intro: >-
+---
 Here's an introduction to my awesome blog post on awesomeness from awesome city!

 Look out, there's some tasty magic coming up in the body!
----

 Here's some body text, because what is a head without a body in a world of awesomeness???